What is OpenAI? GANs vs. VAEs: What is the best generative AI approach?

 What is a generative adversarial network (GAN)?

-A generative adversarial network (GAN) is a machine learning (ML) model in which two neural networks compete with each other by using deep learning methods to become more accurate in their predictions.
-GANs typically run unsupervised and use a cooperative zero-sum game framework to learn, where one person's gain equals another person's loss.
+A generative adversarial network (GAN) is a machine learning (ML) model in which two neural networks compete by using deep learning methods to become more accurate in their predictions.
+GANs typically run unsupervised and use a cooperative zero-sum game framework to learn.

 Essentially, generative models create their own training data.
 While the generator is trained to produce false data, the discriminator network is taught to distinguish between the generator's manufactured data and true examples.
 If the discriminator rapidly recognizes the fake data that the generator produces -- such as an image that isn't a human face -- the generator suffers a penalty.
-As the feedback loop between the adversarial networks continues, the generator will begin to produce higher-quality and more believable output and the discriminator will become better at flagging data that has been artificially created.
+As the feedback loop between the adversarial networks continues, the generator begins to produce higher-quality and more believable output, and the discriminator becomes better at flagging data that has been artificially created.
 For instance, a generative adversarial network can be trained to create realistic-looking images of human faces that don't belong to any real person.

 How GANs work

-GANs are typically divided into the following three categories:
+GANs are typically divided into the following parts:

 • Generative.
 This describes how data is generated in terms of a probabilistic model.